How to complete a migration batch with PowerShell in Exchange Online manually? You created new…

 When you move a lot of users in Exchange, you like to see what is happening.
-It is always great to check and verify if all is going well.
-The best way is to run a PowerShell command and it will list you all the move request statistics.
-If you do a new move and do a request for the statistics, you don’t always like to see the history of the move completed.
-It’s good to remove completed move requests in Exchange.
-You will not have extra information on your screen.
+It’s always great to check and verify if all is going well.
+The best way is to run a PowerShell command, and it will list all the move request statistics.
+But, what if you don’t like to see the history of the completed move requests?
+That’s when you want to remove completed move requests in Exchange.
+Then, you will not have extra information on your screen.

 Get move request statistics

 Open up Exchange Management Shell as administrator.
 Run the following command.

 [PS] C:\>Get-MoveRequest | Get-MoveRequestStatistics DisplayName StatusDetail TotalMailboxSize TotalArchiveSize PercentComplete ----------- ------------ ---------------- ---------------- --------------- Doe John Completed 4.891 GB (5,251,716,383 bytes) 100 Choate Elise Completed 12.31 GB (13,219,296,270 bytes) 100 Folkers Justa Completed 6.258 GB (6,719,474,461 bytes) 100 Cesar Carson Completed 15.35 GB (16,481,936,963 bytes) 100 Rotunno Alita Completed 2.943 GB (3,160,022,128 bytes) 100

 When you have a long list, it gets cluttered.
 You don’t want to see the older move completed lines.

 The first command will give you a confirmation prompt.
 Use the -Confirm switch if you don’t want to see the confirmation prompt.
 See the second command.